awsdocs/aws-javascript-developer-guide-v2/doc_source/emc-examples-jobs.md

 ## Canceling a Transcoding Job<a name="emc-examples-jobs-cancel"></a>

-You can cancel jobs only while they are still in the queue\.
-You can’t cancel jobs that have already started transcoding\.

 Create a Node\.js module with the file name `emc_canceljob.js`\.
 Be sure to configure the SDK as previously shown\.
 Create the JSON that includes the ID of the job to cancel\.
 Then call the `cancelJob` method by creating a promise for invoking an `AWS.MediaConvert` service object, passing the parameters\.
 Handle the response in the promise callback\.

 ```